toliva/ConnectivityContent/apis/Product-API/03-guides.md

 ```
 This will create a rate plan with these 2 codes, and will default everything else.

-### What if my System Requires 2 Distinct Rate Plans to Support the ExpediaTravelerProgram?
+### What if a Partner System Requires 2 Distinct Rate Plans to Support the ExpediaTravelerPreference Program?

 Partners that use 2 distinct rate plans to support the ExpediaTravelerPreference program will need to combine these into 1 rate plan creation request to Expedia.
 Partners should provide us the codes for their ExpediaCollect and HotelCollect versions under the appropriate distribution rules.
 They should then consume our responses and map the Expedia IDs returned as part of each distribution rule to obtain the IDs that will later have to be used to interpret booking messages or push avail/rate messages to Expedia.